filipemd/ias-as/README.md

 This is an assembler for the IAS that I created for [this](https://www.ic.unicamp.br/~edson/disciplinas/mc404/2017-2s/abef/IAS-sim/) simulator.

+If you want to know the machine's instructions, see [this](https://www.ic.unicamp.br/~edson/disciplinas/mc404/2017-2s/abef/) PDF (it is in Portuguese though).
+And if you want to learn more about the machine itself, there is the [Wikipedia page](https://en.wikipedia.org/wiki/IAS_machine).

 It was inspired by [this](https://www.ic.unicamp.br/~edson/disciplinas/mc404/2017-2s/abef/IAS-Assembler/assembler.html) assembler, but with the following differences:

 - **Different Syntax**